cvxgrp/pymde/docs_src/source/installation/index.rst

 We recommend installing PyMDE in a virtual environment of your choice, such as virtualenv, venv, or a conda environment.

-PyMDE's has the following requirements:
+PyMDE has the following requirements:

 * Python >= 3.7
 * numpy >= 1.17.5